 If you follow the diet, it is very likely that you’ll lose fat.
-This is because during your low carb days, most guys find it fairly easy to maintain a calorie deficit eating only proteins and fats.
+This is because during your low carb days, most people find it fairly easy to maintain a calorie deficit eating only proteins and fats.
 On the weekends, you’ll eat a ton of carbs, replenish your glycogen stores, and feel pretty awesome.

 Increased muscle gains

-Many guys that stick to the diet will see an increase in strength and noticeable muscle gains.
+Many people that stick to the diet will see an increase in strength and noticeable muscle gains.
 This is because you’ll generally be taking in significant quantities of red meat, which is high in both saturated fats and cholesterol.
 This has the effect of increasing testosterone, and thus making it easier to put on muscle.

 Improved energy levels